dschach/semantic-versioning/README.md

 Minor

-- `feat`: A new feature (Minor)
+- `feat`: A new feature

 Patch

-- `fix`: A bug fix (Patch)
+- `fix`: A bug fix
-- `perf`: A code change that improves performance (Patch)
+- `perf`: A code change that improves performance
-- `test`: Adding missing tests or correcting existing tests (Patch) - `refactor`: A code change that neither fixes a bug nor adds a feature (Patch)
+- `test`: Adding missing tests or correcting existing tests
+- `refactor`: A code change that neither fixes a bug nor adds a feature

-No-Release
+"No-Release"

 - `build`: Changes that affect the build system, actions, or external dependencies (example scopes: gulp, broccoli, npm, actions).
-(No-Release)
 - `ci`: Changes to CI configuration files and scripts (examples: CircleCi, SauceLabs).
 Unless you use an automatic CI system, don't use this type.
-(No-Release)
 - `chore`: Similar to build; usually refers to bot updates or creating a release.
-This generally won't show up in release notes.
-(No-Release)
+This sometimes won't show up in release notes.
-- `docs`: Documentation only changes (No-Release)
+- `docs`: Documentation only changes
 - `revert`: Any reversion of a PR/commit.
 This should not affect the version number.
 If this is a reversion across releases, then it should be noted as a feat or chore.

-(No-Release)
+While these will often result in a patch change (See Release-Please below), I see some conflicting advice in my research.
+Sure, updating outdated npm packages used for package development do not change the code in the Salesforce package itself, BUT they do affect how development proceeds in the company.
+And if people just want to wait until they have a "real" code change before releasing an ISV patch/version, then there's nothing wrong with working on documentation only until you have something to release.
+Sure, you'll have a long changelog, but that's why we break things into sections!

+So my conclusion is that "No-Release" is just a way of thinking about very minor changes that are, technically, a part of a company/org's metadata, and that metadata can be expanded to include documentation and build extensions, etc. I'm happy to be flexible on that.

 ### Scope

 Here are some examples, but you can choose your own:

-- `npm`: Updated npm packages & dependencies
+- `npm`: Updated npm packages & dependencies (auto-scoped via dependabot file)
-- `actions`: Updated GitHub actions versions
+- `actions`: Updated GitHub actions versions (auto-scoped via dependabot file)
 - `packaging`: updates for releasing a new package version that are not the creation of the version itself
 - `scripts`: Updated scripts
-- `core`: Central functionality
+- `core`: Central functionality (can often be omitted, as many changes will be 'core')
+- `tests`: Changes to Apex/Jest or other tests
 - `API`: Custom APIs or integrations.
 Can also be for updating API versions of Salesforce metadata on a new release.
 - `localization`: translations
 - `security`: If you track profiles and permissions in your Salesforce pipeline, this may be an appropriate scope
-- `UX`: layouts and general user experience
+- `ux`: layouts and general user experience
 - `style`: code changes that look nicer (fixing whitespace) but do nothing else
 - `(package name)`: adding or configuring a vscode extension, npm module, etc.
-- `changelog`: updating the changelog
+- `changelog`: updating the changelog (usually done automatically with a release)
-- `no-release`: Will not be included in determining the version change (No-Release)
+- `no-release`: Will not be included in determining the version change (currently not in Release-Please)
 - `ApexDox`: Updates to pages included in, or code comment references to, ApexDox.
 This should usually have a commit title `docs(ApexDox): <whatever was done>`
 - `README`: Updating the project README.
 For updating instructions, use `docs(README)` and if you're running a script to update a release ID for a Salesforce package version, that's `build(README)` or `chore(README)`.